Rails 5: Level II

 You'll learn how to design some of the more advanced Rails features you've seen in sophisticated apps including user accounts, authentication and authorization, many-to-many and through associations, custom routes, and other pro-level design facets using Rails 5.

-“This is the best Rails training hands-down!
+“This is the best Rails course hands-down!
 I've worked through several Rails courses and they don't even come close to explaining things as well as you do.”
 Thomas Neal

 “These 2 courses are far and away the best value-for-money Rails courses out there.
 If I could pick only one beginner and one advanced Rails resource to learn from, it would be your courses.
 I know after completing your Rails I and II courses that I can build pretty much whatever I want in Rails.”
 Jonathan Mundy

 Dive deep into aspects common across most full-featured Rails apps.

 In this course we follow a step-by-step, project-based approach as we look in-depth at the following areas:

 Whether you choose to build your own user account management system or use a gem, it's critical to know how everything fits together.
 Managing your users' accounts isn't an area of your app that should be a black box.
 By learning how to design a solid user model and web interface from scratch, you'll be in a better position to adapt, customize, leverage, and troubleshoot either your own code or a third-party gem.
 We'll start off by looking at how to:

 - Securely store passwords with the bcrypt gem